nileahtobhair/nileahtobhair.github.io/_posts/2016-09-01-github-pages-setting-up-a-custom-domain.md

 <h3 class='post-sub-title'>3) Registering a host </h3>

-In the same records table, add
+In the same records table, add another entry

 My research online told me that the changes could take upwards of a couple of hours to propagate to the respective services.
 However my changes were implemented quickly and I was able to access my site at niamhlawlor.com almost immediately.
 I'd allow for a couple of hours in case this is not always the case.